Agilicus/dotnet/README.md

-## dotnet{c/m/w}
+## dotnet

 This container will server an ASP.net application, via openresty with JSON-logging and embedded WAF.

 Place the app in /app.

-There are 3 containers built:
+There are 2 containers built:

-- dotnetc --> dotnetcore 3.1 for modern applications
-- dotnetm --> .NET on Mono for legacy applications
+- dotnet  --> dotnetcore 3.1 for modern applications (and .NET on Mono for legacy)
 - dotnetw --> .NET on Mono on Wine for legacy applications that need win32

 Each works the same way: [openresty](https://openresty.org/) and [lua-resty-waf](https://github.com/p0pr0ck5/lua-resty-waf)